mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/For-ionic2-users/README.md

 **The steps described are tested on Ionic 2 version 3.1.1**

 ### Ionic Native
-The Ionic Native module that's available for cordova-googlemaps plugin is not yet modified to be compatible with the new v2-beta, so in this approach we will use Cordova directly.
+The Ionic Native module that's available for the cordova-googlemaps-plugin is not yet modified to be compatible with the new v2-beta, so in this approach we will use Cordova directly.

 ### Install plugin
 The first step is to activate your Google Maps SDK iOS / Android and obtain your keys from the Google API console.